 DO: stay in Kona.

 There are so many things to go there!
-If you stay at the King Kamehameha’s hotel, you’ll find an amazing central point for all things Hawaii!
-This is near the beach, market, restaurants, and multiple tourist stop!
+If you stay at the King Kamehameha’s hotel, you’ll find a fantastic central point for all things Hawaii!
+This is near the beach, market, restaurants, and many tourists stop!
 (There’s also a luau!)
 Downtown has many shops including a henna store and a tourist informational site!

 Look, there’s nothing against Hilo but, if it’s your first trip to Kailua, you’ll find an abundance of rain and only a few things to do there.
 The volcano is somewhat close but, there aren’t many food options.
 If you want to visit this area, many tours include Hilo as a stop.